BalajiKs171095/mbcrump.github.io/_posts/2017-02-05-getting-started-with-aspnetcore.md

 	dotnet new -t console

 If I didn't specify it then it would have created a console app anyways, but we need to get into the habit of specifying the type.
 I now have a Program.cs file and a .json file.
-If I examine the code, then it says "Hello World".
+If I examine the Program.cs, then it has the following code:

+	using System;

+	namespace ConsoleApplication
+	{
+	    public class Program
+	    {
+	        public static void Main(string[] args)
+	        {
+	            Console.WriteLine("Hello World!");
+	        }
+	    }
+	}

+You can modify the code or leave it as is.
+I'm going to leave it as is.

-Now we need to restore the packages (dependencies) :
+Now we need to restore the packages (dependencies) by using `dotnet restore` and we can build it with `dotnet build`.

-	dotnet restore

-Finally, let's build it with :

-	dotnet build

 Now we need to run it.
-So I typed 'dotnet run' and the application returned the following:
+So I typed `dotnet run` and the application returned the following:

 	C:\Users\mbcrump\helloworld>dotnet run
 	Project helloworld (.NETCoreApp,Version=v1.0) was previously compiled.
 Skipping compilation.